jazzorpheus/jof-scheduler/zNOTES.md

     KypDurron — 14:32
     "Well I guess you could control the order of elements with some prop Like change the order tailwind class based on state But idk if you can get that nice transition there.
-Maybe."
+Maybe.
+    Wrap the label and input to flex and set the order with order class."

 - Make lightsaber timeslots blue-er when selected.